johnnesky/imperative-html/README.md

 # imperative-html

 *imperative-html* is a small JavaScript library for creating HTML (and SVG) elements in a web browser.
-It largely serves as a replacement for the standard [`document.createElement()` API](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement), allowing you to more easily create elements, assign attributes to them, and append children, all at once in a manner that resembles writing HTML but with JavaScript's syntax.
+It largely serves as a replacement for the standard [`document.createElement()` API](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement), allowing you to more easily create elements, assign attributes, and append children in a manner that resembles writing HTML but with JavaScript's syntax.

 For example, you could run this JavaScript expression: